 Anyone who does research gets stuck from time to time.
 You may have a ton of material and not know what to do with it or you might not know which direction to go toward to begin analyzing it.
 Or you have analyzed the material and it does not seem to make any sense.
 One way out of the difficulty is to recognize what kind of obstacle you have encountered.
-The cognitive psychologist David Perkins has described four kinds of problems: (1) the "wilderness of possibilities"-you have so many possibilities (trees) it is difficult to determine which are the ones you need; (2) the "Clueless plateau"-you find yourself remaining on the same spot without any idea of which way to go; (3) the "narrow canyon of exploration"-you find yourself going around in circles constrained by limits you think are there but may not be for the answer may lie in the next canyon; and (4) the "oasis of false promise"-you cling like grim death to a partial solution when what you need to do is abandon it and start over again to find a complete solution.
+The cognitive psychologists Abigail Lipson and David Perkins have described four kinds of problems: (1) the wilderness problem-you have so many possibilities (trees) it is difficult to determine which are the ones you need; (2) the plateau problem-you find yourself remaining on the same spot without any idea of which way to go; (3) the canyon problem-you find yourself going around in circles constrained by limits you think are there but may not be for the answer may lie in the next canyon; and (4) the oasis problem-you cling like grim death to a partial solution when what you need to do is abandon it and start over again to find a complete solution.
 These problems are traps we all get into and there are different ways to get out of them.
-The best way out of canyons and oases is brainstorming; that is, thinking up "crazy" solutions, one of which may not be so crazy after all.
+The best way out of canyons and oases is brainstorming, that is thinking up "crazy" solutions, one of which may not be so crazy after all.
 If your research gets you into a wilderness, then focusing on smaller components of the issue often helps.
-And to get off the plateau, you need to look again at the question you are trying to answer from as many different angles as you can.
-Finally, when I am stuck, I find that getting another person's viewpoint can do the trick.
+And to get off the plateau, you need to look again at the question you are trying to answer from as many different angles as you can.21 Finally, when I am stuck, I find that getting another person's viewpoint can do the trick.
 Just explaining the problem to someone else sometimes works wonders.